gitpod-demos/hashicat-aws/README.md

 }
 ```

 Save the Trust Policy.
-Now start a gitpod workspace with your fork of the repo:
+Now start a Gitpod workspace with your fork of the repo:

 https://gitpod.io/#https://gitub.com/youruser/hashicat-aws